xpoft/spring-vaadin/README.md

 # Apache Shiro support
 Use ShiroSecurityNavigator instead of DiscoveryNavigator.
-ShiroSecurityNavigator user @RequiresRoles and @RequiresPermissions of View class.
+ShiroSecurityNavigator uses @RequiresRoles, @RequiresPermissions, @RequiresAuthentication, @RequiresGuest, @RequiresUser of View class.
 If user doesn't have permission, View is not visible.

 See sample project
 ~~~~ java